 During a press conference he was questioned about his use of the “great Australian adjective” during a concert in Sydney.
 “I have used it many times, much to the dismay of the censor.
 You Australians should never disown it”.

-A small booklet was later published by the Australian Red Cross Society called Noel Coward: his talks in Australia, which contains transcripts of Coward’s regular radio broadcasts during his visit.
+A small booklet was later published by the Australian Red Cross Society called Noel Coward: his talks in Australia (digital copy available online via SLV), which contains transcripts of Coward’s regular radio broadcasts during his visit.

 Myles Sinnamon – Project Coordinator, State Library of Queensland